 They helped me in innumerable ways once I learned to end the year strong.
 Keep in mind that your employees — your team members — are looking to you; how you push and finish is how they will press forth and finish too.

 The closer we get to the holidays and especially vacation time, the tougher it is to stay focused.
 I became so distracted in my early career that I can’t even tell you how much productivity I missed out on.

-You need to remain focused on the goals and tasks you set forth to accomplish this month.
+You need to remain focused on the goals and tasks you set forth to accomplish in December.
 The challenge, though, is to not become oppressive.
 One year I was so focused on the end-of-year goals that I was a bear to my team.

 When you maintain focus, be sure not to become oppressive, overbearing, or micromanaging to your team; trust that they will finish their tasks as well.

 Tip #2: Call an Extra Meeting (or Two)

 Managers are often accused of having ‘too many’ meetings.
 It’s true that you can sacrifice productivity in bountiful meetings.
 But at the end of the year, I find it’s a good way to refocus the team and air any issues or questions they had (and might be afraid to ask because there were only a few days before vacation).